open-telemetry/opentelemetry-specification/specification/trace/tracestate-handling.md

 tracestate: ot=th:0
 ```

-In sampling, the term _adjusted count_ refers to the effective number of items represented by a sampled item of telemetry.
 To calculate sampling probability from the rejection threshold, define a constant `MaxAdjustedCount` equal to 2^56, the number of distinct 56-bit values.
 The sampling probability is defined: